 Demand in the UK for experienced professionals has never been so high.
 Tech skills shortages are proving particularly problematic in the following areas:

 - Data science

 With technology advancing at a rapid rate, even ‘traditional’ sectors like finance, property and insurance are employing more tech specialists.
 Fintech companies are becoming more commonplace, as is the use of AI in decision making.
-This increased demand exacerbates the tech skills shortage even further.
+The demand for individuals with this kind of knowledge exacerbates the tech skills shortage even further.

 The Skills Gap Is Growing

 Figures from the Office for National Statistics show that the number of STEM job vacancies is growing rapidly.
 Conversely, the findings show that there is not enough skilled and available talent to keep up with the demand.
 In the last quarter of 2018, the number of unfilled vacancies increased by 24.3 per cent compared to the previous year.

 The ratio of job seekers, who are technology professionals, applying for relevant jobs has fallen to less than 1:1.
 The ONS figures show there are more vacancies available in the tech sector than candidates looking to fill them.

 Given the current skills shortage, newly qualified graduates are often under the illusion that they can walk straight into their dream job fresh out of university.
 Unfortunately, industry research reveals that the opposite is true.
 Approximately 20% of recent Computer Science graduates were employed in unskilled positions or remained unemployed for around six months after graduating.
 This highlights what has been described as a “disconnect between recruiters’ wishes and graduates’ situations.”